 Still, we wouldn’t recommend you use the automatic language translation for now.
 Until recently, Facebook was using recurrent neural networks (RNNs) in their machine translation.
 This means that your ad was translated one word at a time in a strict left-to-right or right-to-left order.
 So your ads could seem strange for native speakers.
 Even though Facebook has decided to use convolutional neural networks (CNNs) for their automatic translation to localize, rather than simply translate ads, there is still much work to be done.
 This is why we recommend you translate strings independently.

 Once your campaign is up and running, you need to assess the performance of each language variant.
-In the Facebook ads reporting, you can use the breakdown by county feature to define what countries performed best and how games reacted to each visual.
+In Facebook ads reporting, you can use the breakdown by country” feature to define which countries performed best and how games reacted to each visual.

 A rewarded ad format is an immersive full-screen ad format that players can watch in exchange for some reward like an extra life.
 Game Hive has used rewarded video ads on Facebook to promote their Tap Titans 2 game.
 Since then, the company has increased app installs by 30 percent and doubled its revenue.

 If you lack the time and resources to adjust video ad campaigns, you can outsource it to an external vendor or use a video creative management platform.
-Performante is one of such platforms that can help you speed up the production of your creatives.
+Perfomante is one such platform that can help you speed up the production of your creatives.
 The only thing you need to do is provide the original video you want to resize and localize and then an animator will do the rest of the job for you.
-You can access video assets whenever you need it on the reliable storage on their Performante platform.
+You can access video assets whenever you need them on the reliable storage on their Perfomante platform.

-If you need to expand your Facebook advertising activities to new markets with minimum efforts, dynamic language optimized ads are right for you.
+If you need to expand your Facebook advertising activities to new markets with minimum effort, dynamic language optimized ads are the right choice for you.
 DLO ads can help you raise your return on ad spend while maintaining and maximizing the conversion rate.
 Now that you know the basics of putting together a DLO campaign, it’s time to get started.
 Put this quarantine time to good use!

-About the author: Andew Kozik is the founder of Perfomante.io, a video marketing company.
+About the author: Andrew Kozik is the founder of Perfomante.io, a video marketing company.
 He is specializing on animation and video advertising across platforms.